Takuma Oikawa

 Takuma Oikawa (及川 拓馬, Oikawa Takuma)　is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprentice professional

 Oikawa was born in Matsubushi, Saitama on May 6, 1987.
 He learned how to play shogi from his father when he was about five years old, and developed an interest in solving :tsume shogi problems.
 He was accepted into the Japan Shogi Association's apprentice school as a student of shogi professional Hatasu Itō at the rank of 6-kyū in 1998, was promoted to the rank of 1-dan in 2003 and then obtained full professional status and the rank of 4-dan after finishing second in the 41st 3-dan League with a record of 13 wins and 5 losses.